-name description pre- arguments

-fix

-master Central part of the algorithm.
-Receives a client as argument which pro- (client,

-vides an interface to the central server.
-This way the master can create tasks data, args,

-and collect their results. kwargs)

-Remote Consumes the data at the node to compute the partial. $RPC{}$ (data, args, kwargs)
+name description pre- fix arguments master Central part of the algorithm.
+Receives a client as argument which provides an interface to the central server.
+This way the master can create tasks and collect their results. (client, data, args, kwargs) Remote proce- dure call Consumes the data at the node to compute the partial.
+RPC (data, args, kwargs)

-proce- kwargs)

-dure

-call